 Summing Up Nonprofit HR Insights

 Nonprofits do incredible work and the world is better because of it.
-But HR for nonprofits is a crucial element to the seamless operations and overall success of reaching a nonprofit’s goals.
-If you improve a nonprofit’s HR strategy, it will foster both employee growth and
+But HR for nonprofits is a crucial element to the operations and overall success of reaching a nonprofit’s goals.
+If you take the time to optimize a nonprofit’s HR strategy, it will foster employee growth and a more seamless journey to fulfilling your nonprofit’s mission.